Federal Energy Regulatory Commission: Birth of DOE; FPC Becomes FERC

-Order 888
+Order Nos.
+888 and 889

-In 1996, FERC issued Order 888, which spurred the creation of regional transmission organizations in the United States.
+In 1996, FERC issued Order No. 888, which spurred the creation of regional transmission organizations in the United States.
 This would impact existing electric power pools by rebranding themselves as independent transmission operators.
 Electric utilities in some regions began to spin off their generation units as separate companies that would compete in a wholesale electric market administered by the RTOs.

 Once FERC had created the framework for Regional Transmission Organizations with Order No. 888, several such RTOs were approved.
-The pre-existing multi-state power pool called PJM (Pennsylvania, Jersey, Maryland), the New York Independent System Operator (NYISO), and the Independent Sysoperator - New England (ISO-NE) were early adopters.
-California, with the backing of its state and Congressional policymakers, sought approval of a controversial scheme to set up its ISO, called California ISO, based near Sacramento, CA. FERC approved it without changes because California had warned that it would not accept any changes.
+The pre-existing multi-state power pool called PJM (Pennsylvania, Jersey, Maryland), the New York Independent System Operator (NYISO), and the Independent Sysoperator New England (ISO-NE) were early adopters.
+California, with the backing of its state and Congressional policymakers, sought approval of a controversial scheme to set up its ISO, called California Independent System Operator, based near Sacramento, CA. FERC approved it without changes because California had warned that it would not accept any changes.
 Enron charged one of its policy analysts to figure out how to make the most of the flawed rules put in place for the California electricity market.
 Enron had success with its fraudulent market transactions.

+Order No. 888 mandated that transmission operators open market access to all power generators, including both vertically integrated utility companies and "qualifying facilities" that are independent of those trusts, while Order No. 889 mandated that these generators tie into transmission markets via data portals called "Open Access Same-Time Information Systems".

+Order No. 2003

+In 2003, FERC issued Order No. 2003, which required utilities to standardize their interconnection procedures (linking power plants to the grid) and issue credits to power generators as reimbursement for upfront interconnection costs, over a long time period.

 Energy Policy Act of 2005

 In 2001, the George W. Bush administration sought to give the authority of eminent domain to FERC to circumvent state and local bureaucratic processes which often slowed the siting of new transmission projects.
 This expansion of power was most fiercely opposed by Bush's own Republican party as being an expansion of federal power.
 Legal battles over the issue ended with the 2005 Energy Bill (Energy Policy Act of 2005) which was passed with approval of Democrats and Republicans.

 The Energy Policy Act of 2005 expanded FERC's authority to protect the reliability and cybersecurity of the bulk power system through the establishment and enforcement of mandatory standards, as well as greatly expanding FERC authority to impose civil penalties on entities that manipulate the electricity and natural gas markets.
 The Energy Policy Act of 2005 also gave FERC additional responsibilities and authority.
-Among the many provisions of the law, FERC was given what is known as “backstop” siting authority which allows FERC to overrule any denial of transmission projects by a state within established corridors of transmission congestion "to expand transmission in limited regions of the country facing transmission constraints."
+Among the many provisions of the law, FERC was given what is known as "backstop" siting authority which allows FERC to overrule any denial of transmission projects by a state within established corridors of transmission congestion "to expand transmission in limited regions of the country facing transmission constraints."